ExpediaGroup/graphql-kotlin/graphql-kotlin-client/README.md

 }
 ```

-Additional information about Gradle and Maven plugins as well as their respective tasks/mojos can be found in our
+Additional information about Gradle and Maven plugins as well as their respective tasks/monos can be found in our
 [documentation](https://expediagroup.github.io/graphql-kotlin).

-### Executing Queries
+### Execute Queries

-Your auto generated classes accept an instance of `GraphQLClient` which requires target URL to be specified. `GraphQLClient`
+Your auto generated classes accept an instance of `GraphQLClient` which requires the target URL to be specified. `GraphQLClient`
-uses Ktor HTTP client to execute the underlying queries and you can specify different engines (defaults to CIO) and
+uses the Ktor HTTP client to execute the underlying queries and you can specify different engines (defaults to CIO) and
 HTTP client features.
 Please refer to [Ktor HTTP client documentation](https://ktor.io/clients/index.html) for additional
 details.